 To dig a little bit deeper, you can head into “Network Referrals.”
 This is where you can see the breakdown of what’s happening within each social network.
 You can click on any of the social networks and see more detailed information, including which links are driving traffic and how long those visitors spent on your website.

-Now, let’s say you other people sharing your content on social media or you run ads on Facebook or Instagram and you want to understand what traffic comes from your social media, what comes from ads and what comes from other people sharing your content.
+Now, let’s say other people are sharing your content on social media or you run ads on Facebook or Instagram.
+You need to know how much of your traffic comes from ads and how much comes from organic shares of your content.